-During the year ended September 30, 2008, DLH recognized revenues of \$10.8 million and direct costs of \$10.1 million related to these non-recurring arrangements.
-At December 31, 2014 and September 30, 2014, the amount of the remaining accounts receivable with the DVA approximated \$9.3 million and accrued liabilities for salaries to employees and related benefits totaled \$8.7 million.
-The \$9.3 million in accounts receivable was unbilled to the DVA at December 31, 2014 and September 30, 2014.
+As previously reported, during the fiscal year ended September 30, 2008, DLH Holdings Corp. (the "Company") accrued salaries and benefits of \$10.1 million related to the estimated resolution of retroactive payment cases asserted by the Department of Labor ("DOL").
+During the same period, the Company recognized revenues of \$10.8 million related to expected recovery of these costs, plus estimated indirect costs, under contractual arrangements with the Department of Veterans Affairs ("DVA").
+At September 30, 2014, the amount of the remaining accounts receivable with the DVA approximated \$9.3 million and accrued liabilities for salaries to employees and related benefits totaled \$8.7 million.
+The \$9.3 million in accounts receivable was unbilled to the DVA at September 30, 2014.